 “Peter—look!”
 Eun pointed again.
 “Now it’s Taylor Swift!!”

 “A goddamn illusion,” Peter muttered.
 “Atherton’s students, entranced by a fictitious lightshow.
 Big surprise.
-That isn’t art, that’s—”
+This isn’t art, Eun, this is—”

 She responded with a dismissive wave and turned back to Taylor, who was now morphing into the rapper Drake.